mynttt/UpdateTool/README.md

 ## Important

 **This tool does not work with the newly released Plex Movie Agent.
 Libraries that use this agent will be ignored and not modified.
-Refer [this issue](https://github.com/mynttt/UpdateTool/issues/28) for more information.**
+Refer to [this issue](https://github.com/mynttt/UpdateTool/issues/28) for more information.**

 **Rare database corruption appears to be fixed now.**